|UCAS code||LN12||Duration||3 years (BA)|

-Economics studies how consumers, firms and governments make decisions that together determine how resources are allocated.
-An appreciation of economics and the general workings of the economy have become increasingly necessary to understand government policy-making, the conduct of businesses and the enormous changes in economic systems which are occurring throughout the world.
+Economics is the study of how consumers, firms and governments make decisions that together determine how resources are allocated.
+An appreciation of economics and the general workings of the economy have become increasingly necessary to understand government policy-making, the conduct of businesses, and the enormous changes in economic systems which are occurring throughout the world.
 It is also becoming increasingly important in both government and the private sector to have an understanding of some of the methods used within economics, such as quantitative methods, statistical and causal inference, and experimental methods.

-Management is concerned with the effective use and coordination of materials and labour within organisations in the pursuit of the organisation’s defined objectives.
-It considers the inter-relationship and interactions between distinct parts of an organisation, and between the organisation and its environment.
-Management students look at theories, models and frameworks in order to understand how managers behave and consider their role in the process of decision-making.
+Management is concerned with the effective use and coordination of materials and labour within an organisation in the pursuit of its defined objectives.
+Management considers the interrelationship and interactions between distinct parts of an organisation, and between the organisation and its environment.
+Students will look at theories, models and frameworks in order to understand how managers behave and to consider their role in the process of decision-making.

-- Preparation for the tutorials and classes: reading, writing essays, solving problem sets: up to two and a half days for each tutorial or class
+- Preparation for tutorials and classes: reading, writing essays, solving problem sets (up to two and a half days for each tutorial or class)

 Three courses are taken:

-Final University examinations: The three core Economics papers and five optional papers (including at least two from Management) are examined by written examinations in most cases.
+Final University examinations: the eight courses are assessed by written examinations in most cases.
 Some courses are assessed via coursework.
 It is possible to write a thesis in either Economics or Management in place of one optional paper.